Activities

-Activities are an Amazon Step Functions feature that enables you to have a task in your state machine where the work is performed by a worker that can be hosted on Amazon Elastic Compute Cloud (Amazon EC2), Amazon Elastic Container Service (Amazon ECS), mobile devices—basically anywhere.
+With Step Functions activities, you can set up a task in your state machine where the actual work is performed by a worker running outside of Step Functions.
+For example you could have a worker program running on Amazon Elastic Compute Cloud (Amazon EC2), Amazon Elastic Container Service (Amazon ECS), or even mobile devices.

 Overview